Long-Term Impacts of Marijuana Use

 Effects of Quitting Marijuana

-Whether you choose to quit marijuana due to personal choice or external factors, stopping marijuana use can evoke a range of physical, psychological and behavioral responses as the body adjusts to the absence of THC.
-Common effects of quitting marijuana include:
+Whether quitting marijuana is a personal decision or a medical recommendation, stopping use prompts a range of physical and psychological responses as the body adjusts to the absence of THC.
+Updated research supports the following:

 What Happens When You Quit Marijuana